HSF/hsf.github.io/organization/_posts/2023/2023-05-25-coordination.md

 *Analysis Facilities:** presentation of what we have learned about AFs from the Analysis Facilities Forum.
 Key topics, such as AAI, DOMA, site "toolkit" (or "substrate") as well as analyst needs were discussed.
 The AFF conveners released the first draft of their [Analysis Facilities White Paper](https://docs.google.com/document/d/1Pn9KWG-tGQ20OaNFUVlXLQddC7vFsQnu2EHR4DBfTjo/edit?usp=sharing), which is still very much open for comments.
 See below for LHCC slides.
 Still a lot of open questions - very nice work by the forum conveners to bring all of this into the open for discussion.
 The White Paper will be informed by the workshop itself and the draft comments are being discussed and incorporated.

 *Non-x86 Architectures:** presentations on power advantages of ARM (36% power savings on HEPScore workloads), along with the experiments' experience of porting to ARM (ATLAS) and POWER9 (CMS), which is relatively strightforward.
 Progress in porting some middleware components and in running multi-arch jobs in the production systems - helped by increased availability at CERN and in the cloud.
 Some process is needed by which these resources can be pledged to be defined - this is something that will be discussed within WLCG (HSF can help).
 For GPU, 3/4 experiments using these at HLT in Run3, which improved efficiency, cost savings, etc (good talks from ALICE and CMS).
 Workloads do require significant tuning.
 No real experience of running mixed CPU/GPU workloads on WLCG - sites that have GPUs can help here, and we (HSF) can facilitate the process with the training.
 More discussion expected at the [JENA computing workshop](https://agenda.infn.it/event/34738/).
-There is a [summary document](https://docs.google.com/document/d/1U8GDHhUrkhvJT6qTYl221QVsfaK8amiNSI5ktm5Aekk/edit?usp=sharing) is available (which can be commented on!).
+There is a [summary document](https://docs.google.com/document/d/1U8GDHhUrkhvJT6qTYl221QVsfaK8amiNSI5ktm5Aekk/edit?usp=sharing) available (which can be commented on!).

 ### LHCC

 The next LHCC week is 5-9 June.
 For software, the referees asked us to report on the future role of *Analysis Facilities*.
 There will be a special 1 hour session on Monday 5 June as this is a big topic.

 Alessandra Forti, one of the Analysis Facilities Forum co-conveners, will present: [draft slides](https://docs.google.com/presentation/d/1lEjP4l2DZmT80BfADbd7CSSn7ryw9OmnnEyVLngWrDI/edit?usp=sharing).
-Please comment on them by Monday 29 June, as they need to be posted for the referees by this date.
+Please comment on them by Monday 29 May, as they need to be posted for the referees by this date.

 There will be some further dedicated discussion on the presentation at the [Architects Forum meeting](https://indico.cern.ch/event/1251045/), Thursday 1 June at 14h CEST.